Contact

 Email Rebecca

-Aaron Zettler-Mann, SYRCL Interim Executive Director/Watershed Science Director
+Aaron Zettler-Mann, SYRCL Executive Director

 Predictably, he found his way to working as a raft guide.
 He was a raft guide on rivers throughout the Sierra Nevada for nearly ten years, and even met his wife (also a guide) while working on the South Fork of the American.
 In addition to guiding, Aaron worked on ski patrol and construction.
 After many years of playing and working seasonally, the future began to call.